 Having began in the heart of the Burren, Co.
-Clare, the Airmid Irish Skincare range is now produced in the Dromid Gaeltacht, set in a stunning landscape on the banks of the Inny River in Cillín Liath, Mastergeehy, Waterville, Co.
-Kerry by organic horticulturist Kevin Lynch.
+Clare, the Airmid Irish Skincare range was produced in the Dromid Gaeltacht, Waterville, Co.
+Kerry during 2017-18 where we were proud members of the Original Kerry Craft Trail.
+We are now back in the Burren and members of the Burren Eco-Tourism Network.
+The full range is produced in kilfenora by organic horticulturist Kevin Lynch.

 His partner Tina Robinson, designs all packaging and promotional material.
 After their second son was born with eczema in 2009 the family had to find a pure and safe source for skincare products.
 Tina's search for relief for both Kevin and her children led her to begin making chamomile soap at home for her family.
 Tina created handmade soap that was chemically free and soft enough even for her baby's skin, because it contains natural glycerin which occurs in the soap making process.
 Glycerin is a humectant, which means it has the ability to attract moisture in the air to the skin.